olcf/olcf-user-docs/services_and_applications/slate/networking/nodeport.rst

 NodePorts are given in the 30000-32767 range.
 These are ports you can use from outside the cluster to access resources inside of OpenShift.

-For the Openshift clusters you will additionally need to `create a network policy <../networkpolicy>`_ file to allow external traffic into your namespace.
+For the Openshift clusters you will additionally need to create a :ref:`network policy <slate_network_policies>` file to allow external traffic into your namespace.

 .. image:: /images/slate/NodePort.png
    :target: /images/slate/NodePort.png